glowfishAPI/glowfish-php/README.md

-glowfi.sh in PHP for the Big Web
+glowfi.sh in PHP for the Big Web: Now with machine guns and rocket launchers
 -----------

 **Installation**